 How does Missouri treat assault vs. battery?

-Will an assault conviction in Kearney, MO show on my record?
+Will an assault conviction in Kearney, MO stay on my record?

 Yes.
-If you reasonably believed you were in danger and acted to protect yourself or others, your attorney may use self-defense as a legal argument to get the charges reduced or dismissed.
+If you reasonably acted to protect yourself or others from harm, self-defense can be raised as a strong legal defense to fight or dismiss charges.

 Get Help From a Kearney, MO Assault Defense Attorney Today